sciath/sciath/README.md

 ### How do I use this crap? ###

-1. pyTH depends on python3
+1. pyTH depends on python3 and numpy

 2. It is recommended you set the environment variable PYTHONUNBUFFERED